 Why Short Posts Beat Long Form Content

-In it the main argument is that – let me summarize it “we have to write long content to improve overall quality“.
+The main point of the content length debate is that – let me summarize it – “we have to write long form content to improve overall quality“.
 In other words:

 short posts are usually shallow and yield no value while real publications like A List Apart publish exceptional essay-like pieces.